develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-biased-dice.markdown

 ## Biased Dice to the Rescue

-At this point I want to introduce you to a super simple algorithm that I call **biased dice** - The biased dice are special dice fiddled to produce biased outcomes.
+At this point I want to introduce you to a super simple algorithm that I call now **biased dice**.
+The biased dice are special dice that have been manipulated by setting internal weights and maybe fiddled a little bit at corners to produce biased outcomes.

 With biased dice, you might actually most likely get - but not always - number six, and less likely number 5, and most unlikely number 1.
 Other configurations are possible